jromang/picochess/docs/usage.rst

 Clock Buttons (in System menu)
 ------------------------------

-* First button has no function
+* First button shows the picochess version
-* Second button has no function
+* Second button shows the last two parts of your IP-address
 * Third button shutdown the machine.
 You have to press twice to activate this shutdown (for your safety).
 Pressing another button cancels it
 * Fourth button reboots the machine.
 You have to press twice to activate this reboot (for your safety).
 Pressing another button cancels it